megamcloud/Gal-Wallet/README.txt

 the enclosed compile.sh script.
 This will compile all java classes and put them under the classes subdirectory, which is already in the classpath used by the run.sh startup script.
-The compiled class files can optionally be packaged in a galo.jar file using the enclosed jar.sh script, and then galo.jar should be included in the classpath instead of the classes subdirectory.
+The compiled class files can optionally be packaged in a gal.jar file using the enclosed jar.sh script, and then gal.jar should be included in the classpath instead of the classes subdirectory.